JeffSalinas/Puzzle-Pack/readme.md

 npm start
 ```

 Puzzle Pack uses MongoDB to record high scores!
 MongoDB should be running on your machine for this feature to work.
+To connect, create a config.js file in the db directory and export your connection URI.

 - - - -